ReemShkeep/ITI-RHSA-and-Bash/lab2/LAB2.md

  Change your default permissions to be no permission to everyone then create a directory and a file to verify.

-17. What are the minimum permission needed for:
- Copy a directory (permission for source directory and permissions for target parent directory)
- Copy a file (permission for source file and and permission for target parent directory)
- Delete a file
- Change to a directory
- List a directory content (ls command)
- View a file content (more/cat command)
- Modify a file content
 18. Create a file with permission 444.
 Try to edit in it and to remove it?
 Note what happened.
 19. What is the difference between the “x” permission for a file and for a